alicanyilmazz/JWT/README.md

     WHERE d.referenced_id = OBJECT_ID(@SchemaName + '.' + @TableName)
       AND o.type IN ('P', 'V')
 )

+-- Sonuç sorgusu
 SELECT
     r.SchemaName AS ReferencingSchema,
     r.ObjectName AS ReferencingObject,
     r.ObjectType,
-    STRING_AGG(col.ColumnName, ', ') AS UsedColumns,
     CASE
-        WHEN r.ObjectDefinition LIKE '%SELECT *%' THEN 'SELECT * Used'
+        WHEN @ColumnName IS NULL THEN c.ColumnName
-        ELSE 'No SELECT *'
+        ELSE @ColumnName
-    END AS SelectStarWarning,
+    END AS CheckedColumn,
+    CASE
+       WHEN @ColumnName IS NULL THEN
-    SUM(CASE WHEN r.ObjectDefinition LIKE '%' + col.ColumnName + '%' THEN 1 ELSE 0 END) AS UsedColumnCount,
+           CASE WHEN m.definition LIKE '%' + c.ColumnName + '%' THEN '✅ Var' ELSE '❌ Yok' END
+       ELSE
-    SUM(CASE WHEN r.ObjectDefinition NOT LIKE '%' + col.ColumnName + '%' THEN 1 ELSE 0 END) AS UnusedColumnCount
+           CASE WHEN m.definition LIKE '%' + @ColumnName + '%' THEN '✅ Var' ELSE '❌ Yok' END
+    END AS ColumnUsage,
+    -- Bu SP/View'in kullandığı tüm kolonları virgülle yan yana yaz STUFF(
+        (SELECT ', ' + col.ColumnName
+         FROM @Columns col
+         WHERE m.definition LIKE '%' + columNname + '%'
+         FOR XML PATH(''), TYPE).value('.', 'NVARCHAR(MAX)'), 1, 2, '') AS AllUsedColumns
 FROM ReferencingObjects r
-INNER JOIN @Columns col ON r.ObjectDefinition LIKE '%' + col.ColumnName + '%'
-GROUP BY r.SchemaName, r.ObjectName, r.ObjectType, r.ObjectDefinition
+LEFT JOIN sys.sql_modules m ON r.object_id = m.object_id
+CROSS JOIN @Columns c
-ORDER BY r.ObjectType, r.ObjectName;
+WHERE (@ColumnName IS NULL OR c.ColumnName = @ColumnName) ORDER BY r.ObjectType, r.ObjectName, c.ColumnName;

 ```